tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

   readable.
 - Make sure to commit each change as small and self-contained commit
 - This will make it easier to revert your code if you need to
+#
 - What is `git tag`?
 How is `git tag` different from `git branch`?

+Ans.
+A: A tag is a fixed label like v2.11.0 on a commit whereas a branch is a moving pointer to a commit.
+#
 - How can you use `git tag` and `git branch` to make programming easier and more fun?

+Ans.
+Tags can be used in releasing versions while branches allow experimentation and parallel development
+#
 ## Learn Basics of Debugging in Your IDE

 - How do you enable debug mode in your IDE?

+Ans.
+By building the project with -g flag.
+#
 - In debug mode, how do you add a watch?

+Ans.
+By right-clicking on a variable and selecting "add watch" in the watch window.
+#
 - In debug mode, how do you add a breakpoint?
+Ans.
+Click beside line number or use break command in GDB
+#
 - In debug mode, how do you step through code?
+Ans.
+Use step-over, step-into, next, continue commands or UI options.
 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?